-VLC player offers a basic video crop feature to remove the unwanted areas and only keep the parts of the video in focus.
+VLC player offers a basic video crop feature to remove the unwanted areas from a video.

 The crop feature would also help you to reduce the resolution and file size of the original video by only keeping the relevant portions an cropping out the unwanted regions of a video.

-You can crop the video and then save the cropped version in a separate video file.
-This feature is also useful for removing the black edges around the video.
+You can crop the video and then save the cropped version as a separate video file.
+This feature is also useful for removing any black or unwanted edges around any video.
 You can also remove watermarks from videos by cropping out the watermark text present at the edges.